UnexpectedMaker/esp32s3-arduino-helper/README.md

 // Set neopixel power on or off (On ProS3 and Feather it sets LDO2 on) void setPixelPower(bool on);

+// Set 7x7 RGB LED matrix power on or off
+// Only available on the FeatherS3 Neo void setMatrixPower(bool on);

 // Set neopixel color
 void setPixelColor(uint8_t r, uint8_t g, uint8_t b);
 void setPixelColor(uint32_t rgb);